18 May 2026

 This is not a fact.
 This is a mandate.
 This is a call to arms.

-Kinds of relationships I have been in
+Kinds of people I have encountered

 Strangers, brief exposure

-Strangers, long exposure
+Strangers, prolonged exposure

 Strangers who will become acquaintances